Roald Amundsen - Norwegian Antarctic Expedition, South Pole,

 Who was Roald

 Roald Amundsen was the first man to lead a successful expedition to the South Pole.
 Arriving about a month before Scott and his party after unilaterally declaring it a race.
-Amundsen used dog sleds, his party was well organised and well prepared with the primary intention of reaching the pole, rather than other exploration or scientific discovery.
+Amundsen used dog sleds, his party was well organised and well prepared with the single intention of reaching the pole, rather than any other exploration or scientific discovery.

 Roald Amundsen, 1872-1928

 Crew of the Fram 1912, Amundsen centre with bowler hat Crew of the Fram in detail